An English Riviera UNESCO Global Geopark Key Site.

 Arts and Crafts

 Today, Devon’s Cockington Court is a hub for art and crafts and in the hugely popular contemporary craft centre you’ll find delightful working studios with all kinds of artists in creative mode.
-These include a chocolate maker, glassblower, blacksmith, jewellers, ceramicists, wood turner, leather crafter, textile artist, mosaicist, painter, flower designer, print maker and more.
-You can browse, buy, meet and chat to the makers and even take courses such as becoming a chocolatier for a morning.
+These include a glassblower, blacksmith, jewellers, ceramicists, wood turner, leather crafter, textile artist, mosaicist, painter, flower designer, print maker and more.
+You can browse, buy, meet and chat to the makers and even take art and craft courses.

 Delicious Devon